juherr/jASN1/doc/README.txt

 The software has been tested under Linux and Windows.

+-The library and its dependencies are found in the build/lib folder -Javadocs can be found in the build/docs folder

 For the latest release of this software visit http://www.openmuc.org .

 Notes about the ASN1 syntax: